 We thank all open source developers who contributed to these dependencies.

 The actual content and format of a NOTICE file may vary depending on the specific project and its dependencies’ licensing requirements.
+Licences often require including a licence statement indicating that <Project Name> is under the chosen licence, accompanied by applied licence options, secondary licences, exceptions, additional permissions and disclaimers.
+Instructions for this are usually available within the licence text or below it; the offered boilerplate text should be adapted as described and placed at the beginning of the NOTICE file.
 Some licences require preserving the content from existing NOTICE files of dependencies.
-If a NOTICE file is unnecessary, you may opt to provide this information in a dedicated section of the README file in a more concise form, also including information about the tools used, as given in this markdown example:
+If a NOTICE file is unnecessary, you may opt to provide the above information at the end of the README file, or to repeat it there except, perhaps, disclaimers.

-## Dependencies

-This project relies on the following third-party libraries and tools:

-- [Library A] (https://librarya.com) – Used for data processing.

-- [Framework B] (https://frameworkb.io) – Provides essential functionalities for the project.

-- [Tool C] (https://toolc.org) – Assisted in automating tasks.

 Scanning a project with Mend is useful for checking dependencies to avoid forgetting significant ones.
 However, transitive dependencies listed in Mend reports should not be included in the above lists.

 It is your responsibility to review and comply with the respective licences and attribution requirements for these components, as stated in their respective files or documentation, as the project’s dependencies evolve.
 Acknowledging contributions, dependencies and tools is not only a gesture of appreciation but also a way to foster a collaborative and supportive open source community.